 Lifeline units are available right here at AHN Grove City.
 Contact 724-450-7191 for information.
 Get peace of mind…for you and your loved ones.
 Call today!

 For those who suffer from acute or chronic pain, the Center for Pain Management at AHN Grove City offers many options.
 Most often, the source of chronic pain is central to the neck or lower back.

 Pain serves a purpose.
 It warns us to avoid danger, such as when we touch a hot stove, and lets us know when we require medical attention.
 There is a point, however, when ongoing pain begins to impact a person’s quality of life and ability to perform activities of daily living.
 That’s the time to pursue treatment for the pain.

 Following a thorough physician's exam and any necessary imaging studies to determine the exact location of the pain, Dr. Robert Landfried will recommend an appropriate course of treatment.

-Dr. Landfried serves as the Medical Director over Grove City Anesthesia & Pain Management at Grove City Medical Center.
+Dr. Landfried serves as the Medical Director over Grove City Anesthesia & Pain Management at AHN Grove City.
 He is board certified by the American Osteopathic Board of Anesthesiologists, and completed a fellowship in Pain Management through the University of Pittsburgh Pain Evaluation and Treatment Institute.

 Patients may call with a referral from their physician or directly for more information at 724-450-7119